-James Chirnside has worked in financial markets for 35 years mostly as an equities fund manager across a broad range of markets and sectors.
+James Chirnside has worked in financial markets for 37 years mostly as an equities fund manager across a broad range of markets and sectors.
 As a fund manager, he was mainly focused in emerging and frontier markets.
 In addition, he has also been a proprietary metals trader, derivatives broker, and fund promoter in Sydney, Hong Kong, London, and Melbourne.

 James studied for a Bachelor's degree in Business Administration at Edith Cowan University in Perth.
-James is also a director of Dart Mining NL (DTM), WAM Capital Limited (WAM), Mercantile Investment Company Ltd (MVT), and Ask Funding Ltd (ASK).
-James has been a Director of the Company for the past 15 and a half years.
+James is also a Director of Dart Mining NL (DTM), WAM Capital Limited (WAM), Mercantile Investment Company Ltd (MVT), and Ask Funding Ltd (ASK).
+James has been a Director of the Company for the past 16 and a half years.
+James is the chairman of the Nomination and Remuneration Committee and a member of the Audit & Risk Committee.